the-sett/elm-aws-core/README.md

 - @rupertlssmith on https://elmlang.slack.com
 - @rupert on https://discourse.elm-lang.org

-**Status** - 04-Jan-2019 - Published as version 3.0.0
+**Status** - 08-Mar-2019 - Published as version 4.0.0

+Requests do not have to be build with JSON decoders, so it should be possible to get the XML based services working now.

+The code generator is capable of generating 'JSON' based services with the V4 signing scheme.
 The AWS Cognito service is being published based on this.
-The code generator is capable of generating 'json' based services with the V4 signing scheme.
 This is still a work in progress but is able to support a first set of AWS services.

 # elm-aws-core